Megan Carpenter

-Megan M. Carpenter is a lawyer and is the dean of the Franklin Pierce School of Law at the University of New Hampshire (UNH).
+Megan M. Carpenter is a lawyer who was the first woman to serve as dean of the Franklin Pierce School of Law at the University of New Hampshire (UNH).

 Career

 In 2003, Carpenter earned an LLM in International Human Rights from the National University of Ireland, Galway.

 Carpenter practiced law in Pittsburgh at Kirkpatrick & Lockhart (now K&L Gates) where she represented clients on intellectual property and technology-related issues.
 She is currently a member of the Commonwealth of Pennsylvania bar and the Western District of Pennsylvania bar.
 She is an honorary fellow of the New Hampshire Bar Association.

 Carpenter founded and served as co-director of the Center for Law and Intellectual Property at Texas A&M University School of Law.
 She also served as Professor of Law and Faculty Director for several intellectual property and entrepreneurship-related clinical programs.
 At Texas A&M, Carpenter received multiple awards, including the Texas A&M University System Distinguished Achievement Award, the President's Grand Challenge Award, and the Judith Kuhn & Stephen R. Alton Service Award.